CCoopSec/SmartCameraVulns/MerkuryMI-CW051/FaultInjection.md

 3. **Fault Injection (Glitching):** Monitor the serial console output.
 Immediately after the first Auto Negotiation phase establishes U-Boot (look for the initial hardware initialization strings), but strictly before the second phase begins reading the kernel from flash memory, introduce a physical short by bridging the flash chip's DO pin to GND with the tweezers.
 4. **Triggering the Bypass:** Hold the short for approximately 1-2 seconds until the serial console outputs a read error.
 Release the short.

-**Expected Result:** The bootloader should detect a hardware failure, validate that the integrity of the boot chain is broken, and halt the system to prevent unauthorized access.

-**Actual Result:** The targeted disruption forces U-Boot to fail its read operation, bypasses the standard boot sequence, and defaults directly into an unrestricted bootloader command-line interface.
+The targeted disruption forces U-Boot to fail its read operation, bypasses the standard boot sequence, and defaults directly into an unrestricted bootloader menu console.

 **Recommended Mitigation**